Obelixor-Team/CodeMeld/README.md

 ### Linting with Ruff
 Run `ruff check .` to lint the codebase, or `ruff check --fix .` to auto-fix issues.
 Configuration is defined in `pyproject.toml` under `[tool.ruff]`.
 To check formatting, run `ruff format --check .`.

+## Development Quality Metrics

+This project aims for high code quality, enforced by a suite of static analysis tools and comprehensive testing.
+Key metrics are:

+-   **Maintainability Index**: Striving for >95.
+-   **Cyclomatic Complexity**: Aiming for <2.5 average.
+-   **Type Safety**: 100% strict type checking with `mypy --strict`.
+-   **Test Coverage**: Targeting >95% line coverage.

+These metrics ensure the codebase is robust, easy to understand, and maintainable.

+## Code Quality Evaluation

+This project has undergone a thorough code quality evaluation, focusing on maintainability, cyclomatic complexity, type safety, and test coverage.
+The goal is to achieve a professional-grade Python project ready for publication and long-term maintenance.

+## Static Analysis

+For detailed information on the static analysis tools and guidelines used in this project (Ruff, MyPy, Radon), please refer to the [Static Analysis Guidelines](docs/static_analysis.md) document.

 ## License